francosbenitez/francosbenitez/README.md

-ello!
+Hello!
 I'm Franco, a dedicated Backend Developer passionate about software development, data, and psychology.
 I enjoy creating solutions that work seamlessly, leverage data effectively, and are user-friendly for everyone.

 You can learn more about me through [my personal website](https://www.francosbenitez.com/).
 Feel free to contact me at [me@francosbenitez.com](mailto:me@francosbenitez.com).